-For the 2015-16 school year, the voters of the District approved a budget of \$48,002,424.
-That budget was subsequently increased by \$485,265.
+For the 2016-17 school year, the voters of the District approved a budget of \$48,365,409.
+That budget was subsequently increased by \$712,571.
 This total is comprised of several different components listed in more detail below:

-- \$388,894 represents encumbrances carried over from the prior school year. - \$73,244 is the result of reserve activities such as employee benefit accruals, tax certiorari claims and unemployment insurance claims. - \$23,127 is increases to the budget representing the appropriation of miscellaneous expenditures and revenues generated by District programs such as theater arts/drama, and summer school.
+- \$431,910 represents encumbrances carried over from the prior school year. - \$138,260 is the result of reserve activities such as employee benefit accruals, tax certiorari claims and unemployment insurance claims. - \$142,401 are increases to the budget representing the appropriation of miscellaneous expenditures and revenues generated by District programs such as theater arts/drama, summer school and additional state aid.

-The District considers the results achieved regarding the 2015-16 finances to be commendable.
+The District considers the results achieved regarding the 2016-17 finances to be commendable.
 Careful administration of the budget has enabled the district to continue to maintain reserve funds as well as fully fund the mandated accrual for the Teachers Retirement System and the Employees Retirement System.
 The Board of Education has continued to make the funding of the employee's retirement reserve a priority.
 This will ensure that changes in the contribution percentages will not result in spikes in the tax rate and/or reductions to the educational program.
+The Board of Education has also fulfilled its promise to tax payers that the tax impact of the capital project approved in 2013 would be less than 1% per year.